How to buy your home

 If you have had a social housing tenancy for at least three years, you may be able to buy your home through the Right to Acquire scheme.

-To find out if you’re able to make an application through the Right to Acquire scheme, please phone our home ownership team on 0300 500 8000.
+To find out if you’re able to apply to the Right to Acquire scheme, please phone our home ownership team on 0300 500 8000.

 Discounts